 In hereditary Fanconi syndrome, symptoms of excessive drinking and excessive urination usually begin during infancy.

 In adults, symptoms may not develop until the disorder has been present for some time.
 The most common symptoms in adults include weakness and bone pain.

 The symptoms and a test that shows abnormalities in the blood (such as a high level of acid) or urine (such as a high level of glucose) may lead a doctor to suspect Fanconi syndrome.
-The diagnosis is confirmed when high levels of glucose, bicarbonate, phosphates, uric acid, potassium, and sodium are detected in the urine.
+The diagnosis is confirmed when high levels of glucose (despite a normal blood glucose), phosphates, and amino acids are detected in the urine.

 Fanconi syndrome cannot be cured, but it can be controlled with proper treatment.
 Effective treatment can keep the damage to bones and kidney tissue from getting worse and in some cases correct it.
 The high acid level of the blood (acidosis) may be neutralized by drinking sodium bicarbonate.
 People with low potassium levels in the blood may need to take potassium supplements by mouth.

 Bone disease requires treatment with phosphates and vitamin D supplements given by mouth.